6. Running Jobs on HECToR

 • For phase 3, XE6 parallel jobs, number of nodes of: 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048.

-• For phase 3, XE6 parallel jobs, times of: 20 minutes, 1 hour, 3 hours, 6 hours and 12 hours.
+• For phase 3, XE6 parallel jobs, times of: 20 minutes, 1 hour, 3 hours, 6 hours, 12 hours and 24 hours.
+24 hour queues only available for jobs of 5-128 nodes.

 The names of the queues are derived from the queue limits and resources.
 For example, the 128 node, 6 hour queue would be called "par:128n_6h" and would be used for a job with mppwidth=4096 and mppnppn=32.